ashrobbins/ashrobbins.github.io/_drafts/things-that-piss-me-off-v2.md

 - rant

 ---
-* people desperate to be first to comment on anything
 * Being offended on behalf of someone else
 * Describing technology as adorable or beautiful or gorgeous